FIWARE/tutorials.Roles-Permissions/README.md

 ### Get Token Info

 You can use the long-lasting  `X-Auth-token=aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa` to pretend to be Alice throughout this tutorial.
-To find information about Bob, use the long-lasting token `bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb`
+To find information about Bob, use the long-lasting token `X-Subject-token=bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb`

 #### :two: Request: